 How To Make Butter in a Blender

 In a blender, making your own butter becomes a practical, everyday affair for us modern-day home cooks.
 Find a sale on your favorite heavy cream?
-Have half a carton left over from the weekend?
+Have half a carton leftover from the weekend?
 Treat yourself to some homemade butter.
+Depending on your blender and the temperature of the cream, it generally takes between two and 10 minutes to transform cream into butter.

 The Cream Makes the Butter